Iqbal´s DLQ Help

 1. init.sh

-The script that will initialize the cluster, overwrite the kubeconfig file and run the Datadog agent Helm charts afterwards via a dual Terraform apply
+The script that will initialize the cluster, overwrite the kubeconfig file and run the Datadog agent Helm charts afterwards via a dual OpenTofu apply

 #!/bin/bash if ! cmp -s oke_config.yaml.template.yaml oke_config.yaml; then echo "Files are different.
 Copying template to oke_config.yaml..." cp oke_config.yaml.template.yaml oke_config.yaml else echo "Files are identical.
-No copy needed." fi terraform init terraform plan terraform apply -auto-approve terraform apply -auto-approve
+No copy needed." fi tofu init tofu plan tofu apply -auto-approve tofu apply -auto-approve

 2. deinit.sh